yusuf8ahmed/Creed/README.md

   </a>
 </p>
 <p align="center">
-    The one and only cross-platform Toaster/Notification in python.
+    The one and only cross-platform Toaster/Notification in python.<br>
 </p>

 ```
 from creed import Notif

+#Using Subprocess.Call()
 Notif(title="Python", message="Hello, World", duration=20).Toast()

+#Using a Native Interface Bridge
+## Coming Soon
 ```